andrefaria/spring-cloud-feign-example/README.md

-This is an example of how to use feign with Spring Cloud.
+This is an example of how to use AngularJS + Feign + Spring Cloud.

 This application goes to https://api.github.com and lists contributors of a repository.